gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 them links against the corresponding EPID/DCAP secret-provisioning library at build time.

-Because this example builds and uses debug SGX enclaves (`SIGSTRUCT.ATTRIBUTES.DEBUG` bit is set to one), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.
+Because this example builds and uses debug SGX enclaves (`sgx.debug` is set to `true`), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.
 Note that in production environments, you must *not* use this option!

+Moreover, we set `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE=1`, to allow performing the tests without up-to-date microcode.
+As the name of this setting suggests, this is not secure and likewise should not be used in production.

 ## Secret Provisioning clients